 Dr. Emhof wanted to see me again in another three months to measure my progress.
 Each time, he used a body composition monitor to measure muscle mass throughout my body.

 So in three months, I was back and had made only a little progress.
 He stressed weight training again– five reps of 15 or more—about a 15-minute workout at least two times a week.
 Begrudgingly, I joined a gym for the first time in twenty years.

 What Leads to Loss of Muscle Mass

 Loss of muscle mass begins early.
 As we engage in lesser activities, this leads to a loss of as much as 3% to 5% of muscle mass each decade after age 30.
 This lessens our strength and mobility.

 Remember the term homeostasis?
-Well our body’s damage repair processes start out really good but as time goes by the damages accumulate.
+Well, our body’s damage repair processes start out superb, but as time goes by the damages accumulate.
 The repair process wanes.
-As a lot of things go wrong, everything begins to double and the body cannot repair itself.
+As a lot of things go wrong, everything doubles and the body cannot repair itself.

 What does Loss of Muscle Mass Lead to